 Our goal is to impart a knowledge and awareness of the earth’s natural history, demonstrate environmental conservation through educational endeavors and enrich the lives of our guests with cultural interaction.

 The magic of our expeditions happens well off the beaten path literally in the wilds of the Baja and Sea of Cortez.
 It takes place in an area we explore where few people venture into.
-There is awe-inspiring magic in all of our activities; hiking where we explore the unique flora, fauna and geology, snorkeling with sea lions, whale sharks and an array of undersea life Jacques Cousteau called the “aquarium of the world” and visiting remote communities (home to some of our staff).
+There is an awe-inspiring magic in all of our activities; hiking where we explore the unique flora, fauna and geology, snorkeling with sea lions, whale sharks and an array of undersea life Jacques Cousteau descirbed as the “aquarium of the world” and visiting remote communities (home to some of our staff).

 It is also getting involved in our sea turtle or whale shark Wildlife Conservation Programs and our Baja Gifts Program which is designed to give back to the people and communities we visit.
 We are not just an adventure travel company we are a dedicated group of professionals sharing our passion and love of the Baja and touching the lives of our guests in a very meaningful way.

 It is inspiring to see many of our clients return a second, third some even 5 or 6 times.
 The Sea of Cortez has a magic onto itself.
 Guests who embark on their first journey with us often return to experience a different season or to put to rest something that was stirred inside them.
 I have thoughtfully designed our expeditions to bring out the natural explorer in all of us and to offer up close and personal experiences with some of the rarest marine encounters one can have on a single expedition.
-As one guest wrote “I truly love the Panterra Eco expeditions and cant wait to go again.
+As one guest wrote “I truly love the Panterra Eco expeditions and can’t wait to go again.
 There are so many trips to choose from I could spend years returning and playing in the Sea of Cortez” and many of our client do!

 I invite you to join us on one of our many expeditions and experience for yourself the natural environment of the Sea of Cortez.
 It is truly a world of a different time, place and rhythm.